sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

     """
-    Connect to the DB instance specified by the namespace parameter in database_config.json file. if namespace="default", it connects to the default instance of "db_name". if namespace=<0...n>, any value between 0 and n, it connects to "db_name" instance in that namespace as per the INCLUDES. if namespace="all", it connects to the global instance of "db_name" + namespace <0..n> as present in INCLUDES.
+    Connect to the DB instance specified by the namespace parameter in database_config.json file. if namespace="default", it connects to the default instance of "db_name". if namespace=<asic0,asic1 ...asicn>, it connects to "db_name" instance in that namespace. if namespace="all", it connects to the default instance of "db_name" + in all namespaces.
     """
     def connect(self, db_name, retry_on=True, namespace='default'):
         if namespace == 'all':